diosney/node-iproute/EXAMPLES.md

       object_: MonitorObjects.All     // 'all'
     });

-*After starting the monitor, you can start watching for changes:*
+*After starting the monitor, you can start watching for changes*

     let command: MonitorCommand<MonitorOptions>;